-Selling, general and administrative expenses increased to \$209.8 million for fiscal year ended January 30, 2016 from \$178.8 million for the fiscal year ended January 31, 2015, an increase of \$31.0 million, or 17.3%.
-As a percentage of net sales, selling, general and administrative expenses decreased 50 basis points to 27.5% for the fiscal year ended January 30, 2016 compared to 28.0% for the fiscal year ended January 31, 2015.
-The increase in selling, general and administrative expenses was primarily the result of increases in store-related expenses of \$26.2 million to support new store growth.
-These increased expenses consisted primarily of store payroll and benefits, store occupancy costs, and other store related expenses, as well as, investments in general and administration infrastructure to support continued growth in the business, public company expenses and costs related to our IPO.
+2015.
+The increase in selling, general and administrative expenses was primarily the result of increases in store-related expenses of \$25.8 million to support new store growth.
+These increased expenses consisted primarily of store payroll and benefits, store occupancy costs, and other store-related expenses, as well as investments in general and administration infrastructure to support continued growth in the business, public company expenses and costs related to our secondary offering transactions.